In March 2011 I defended my PhD thesis entitled

 Abstract: Spreadsheets are widely used, and studies have shown that most end-user spreadsheets contain non-trivial errors.
 To improve end-users productivity, recent research proposes the use of a model-driven engineering approach to spreadsheets.

 In this paper we conduct the first systematic empirical study to assess the effectiveness and efficiency of this approach.
-A set of spreadsheet end users worked with two different model-based spreadsheets, and we present and analyze here the results achieved.
+A set of spreadsheet end users worked with two different model-based spreadsheets, and we present and analyze here the resolts achieved.

 @inproceedings{eusprig11,